 - 1 c.y. = 64 square feet at 5" depth

-Q. Where are the vegetative waste facilities for residential pickup of free mulch and compost?
+Q. Where are the vegetative waste facilities for residential pickup of mulch and compost?

 Q. Are Morris County residents permitted to dump at these facilities?

-A. MCMUA vegetative waste recycling facilities are not open to the general public for disposal of leaves, grass, brush, or wood chips.
+The MCMUA vegetative waste recycling facilities are not open to the general public for the recycling of leaves, grass, brush, or wood chips.
 They are open only to pre-approved contractors and municipalities.
 Please DO NOT enter these facilities.
 Heavy equipment operates daily and objects that enter a grinder, screener or compost windrow turner can be ejected with tremendous force over long distances.
 If you have a question, comment, or concern, call 973-631-5109.
 PLEASE DO NOT ENTER THESE FACILITIES UNDER ANY CIRCUMSTANCES WHATSOEVER.